Cryptocurrency Mining Regulations: Is Bitcoin Mining Legal?

 Other states like Pennsylvania have passed laws that encourage Bitcoin mining through another route: energy consumption.

-It’s About Energy
+Bitcoin Mining Legality: It’s All About Energy

 Cryptocurrency mining requires a great deal of energy.
 The sophisticated computers running the distributed ledger include hundreds of thousands of mining operations around the world.